ams-hackers/gbforth/docs/memory.md

 | `create` | ROM/RAM |
 | `variable` | ROM/RAM |

-As you can see, you are not able to initialise or write to the RAM at compile-time.
-Keep in mind that you can only _reserve_ space in the RAM, but gbforth will **not** initialise (or zero) this memory for you.
+As you can see, you are not able to initialise, read from or write to the RAM at compile-time.
+Keep in mind that you can only _reserve_ space in the RAM (and name the space with words such as `CREATE` and `VARAIBLE`), but gbforth will **not** initialise (or zero) this memory for you.

-If you need to initialise the RAM, you'll need to do this at run-time.
+If you need to initialise the RAM, you'll need to do this at run-time (meaning you might have to store some data in the ROM, and then copy it over on startup).

 ## Run-time
-During **run-time**, you always reference the **RAM**.
+During **run-time**, you are unable to modify the ROM, so you always reference the **RAM** when trying to write or allocate memory.
 As such, the words `ROM` and `RAM` are not available here.

+The ROM is still accessible for reading, but since `@` and `c@` read from a specific memory _address_, the memory space is implicit.

 Additionally, words like `CREATE` and `VARIABLE` are not available due to the target not having an input steam to parse the name from.